twk6809/ARISS-Clock/README.md

 * If you are Python savy, the script comments include instructions to generate an executable for your OS.
 * This will run on a Raspberry Pi 3B+ and newer.
 * Edit the `ARISS_Clock_config.txt` file with your local AOS and LOS times.
-* You can make some limited changes to the look with commandline switches.
+* You can make some limited changes to the look with *commandline options*.
 See details in the README.
 * The window can be resized.
 See details in the README.

 NAME